nf-core/taxprofiler/docs/usage.md

 Raw sequencing read processing in the form of adapter clipping and paired-end read merging can be activated via the `--perform_shortread_qc` or `--perform_longread_qc` flags.

 It is highly recommended to run this on raw reads to remove artifacts from sequencing that can cause false positive identification of taxa (e.g. contaminated reference genomes) and/or skews in taxonomic abundance profiles.
+If you have public data, normally these should have been corrected for however you should still check this is the case.

 There are currently two options for short-read preprocessing: [`fastp`](https://github.com/OpenGene/fastp) or [`adapterremoval`](https://github.com/MikkelSchubert/adapterremoval).

-For adapter clipping, you can either rely on tool default adapter sequences, or supply your own adapters (`--shortread_qc_adapter1` and `--shortread_qc_adapter2`)
+For adapter clipping, you can either rely on the tool's default adapter sequences, or supply your own adapters (`--shortread_qc_adapter1` and `--shortread_qc_adapter2`)
-By default, paired-end merging is not activated and paired-end profiling is performed where supported otherwise pairs will be independently profiled.
+By default, paired-end merging is not activated.
+In this case paired-end 'alignment' against the reference databases is performed where supported, and if not, supported pairs will be independently profiled.
 If paired-end merging is activated you can also specify whether to include unmerged reads in the reads sent for profiling (`--shortread_qc_mergepairs` and `--shortread_qc_includeunmerged`).
 You can also turn off clipping and only perform paired-end merging, if requested.
 This can be useful when processing data downloaded from the ENA, SRA, or DDBJ (`--shortread_qc_skipadaptertrim`).
 Both tools support length filtering of reads and can be tuned with `--shortread_qc_minlength`.
 Performing length filtering can be useful to remove short (often low sequencing complexity) sequences that result in unspecific classification and therefore slow down runtime during profiling, with minimal gain.